Yuri05/Test20/V11.1/README.md

 ###  Grouping of results in the Chart Editor

 In the result charts of Simulations and Parameter Identifications (Time Profile, Predicted vs. Observed, Residuals vs. Time) the curves in the Chart Editor are grouped according to their Category.
 Additionally the checkbox "Link Data to Simulations has been added".
-When activated, (un)selecting a simulation curve will also unselected the mapped observed data.
+When activated, (un)selecting a simulation curve will also unselect the mapped observed data.

 ![link_data_to_simulations](https://user-images.githubusercontent.com/37107428/199510440-9002d77d-7387-4516-90b3-8f9cbe050ba9.png)